JcandZero/ComfyUI_GLM4Node/README.md

 # ComfyUI_GLM4Node
-Recent：I have successfully load the vision understanding fuction of the GLM4 in COMFYUI.
+Recent：I have successfully load the vision understanding fuction of the one of the Chinese most powerful LLM GLM4 in COMFYUI.
 Anyuser could use their own API-KEY to use this fuction

 GLM4_vision_node √